 H. Craig Moody has served as a director of the Company since 1995.
 Mr. Moody is owner of Moody & Associates, a political consulting and real estate company.
-He is a former Speaker and House Majority Leader of the House of Representatives of the State of Utah.
+He is a the House of Representatives of the State of Utah.
 From 1989 to 1992, Mr. Moody was Co-Chairman of the Utah Legislative Audit Committee.
 Mr. Moody holds a B.S. degree in Political Science from the University of Utah.
 Mr. Moody's real estate and governmental affairs expertise and years of business and leadership experience led the Board of Directors to conclude that he should serve as a director of the Company.